ceford/cefjdemos-data-jdm-help/articles/es/articles/articles-categories.md

   - **Despublicar**.
 Makes the selected categories unavailable to visitors to your website.
   - **Archivar**.
 Changes the status of the selected categories to indicate that they are archived.
-[Learn more.](https://docs.joomla.org/J4.x:How_to_Archive_an_Article/en "J4.x:How to Archive an Article/en")
   - **Desbloquear**.
 Checks-in the selected categories.
   - **Papelera**.
 Changes the status of the selected categories to indicate that they are trashed.
-[Learn more.](https://docs.joomla.org/J4.x:Deleting_an_Article/en "J4.x:Deleting an Article/en")
   - **Lote**.
 Batch processes the selected categories.
 - **Reconstruir**.
 Reconstructs and refreshes the categories table.
   Normally, you do not need to rebuild this table.
 This function is provided in case the data in the table becomes corrupted.
 - **Opciones**.
-Opens [Articles:
+Opens Articles: Options.
-  Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
 - **Ayuda**.
 Se abre esta pantalla de ayuda.

 ## Proceso por lotes